RomanIVVI/RomanIVVI/README.md

 ## 👋 Hi there!
 I'm Roman Semichev (@RomanIVVI)

 ### 👀 About Me
-I'm passionate about **aerospace engineering** and constantly exploring new technologies.
+I'm passionate about constantly exploring new technologies.
 My journey has led me to delve into the fascinating world of **mobile app development**.
 I enjoy solving complex problems and bringing creative ideas to life through code.

 ### 🌱 What I'm Learning
-Currently, I'm focused on mastering **React Native** to build seamless and intuitive mobile applications.
+Currently, I'm focused on mastering **React Native** and its many libraries to build seamless and intuitive mobile applications.
 My goal is to create user-friendly interfaces that enhance the overall user experience.

 ### 🛠️ Skills and Technologies
 - **Languages:** JavaScript, TypeScript